Primitive stable representations in higher rank semisimple Lie groups: Introduction

 \section{Introduction}

 Recently, much attention has been paid to the generalization of convex cocompact groups in rank one symmetric spaces to higher rank symmetric spaces.
-The successful story along this line is Anosov representations introduced by Labourie \cite{La} and developed further by Guichard and Wienhard \cite{GW}.
-In recent papers of Kapovich-Leeb-Porti, more geometric criteria for Anosov representations are given.
-Among those properties, the concept of Morse actions of word hyperbolic groups is outstanding \cite{KLP}.
+The successful story along this line is Anosov representations which was introduced by Labourie \cite{La} and developed further by Guichard and Wienhard \cite{GW}.
+In the recent paper \cite{KLP2} of Kapovich, Leeb and Porti, more geometric criteria for Anosov representations are given.
+Among those properties, the concept of Morse actions of word hyperbolic groups is outstanding \cite{KLP2}.
 On the other hand, Minsky \cite{Minsky} proposed the notion of primitive stable representations in real hyperbolic 3-space.
-We combine these notions to give the set of primitive stable representations of free groups into higher rank semisimple Lie groups.
-See \cite{K,KL} for criteria of primitive stability for handlebodies and its generalization to compression bodies in the case of $\mathrm{PSL}(2,\mathbb C)$.
+Combining these notions, one can extend the notion of primitive stable representations of free groups to higher rank semisimple Lie groups \cite{GGKW, KLP2}.
+In the case of $\mathrm{PSL}(2,\mathbb C)$, see \cite{K,KL} for criteria of primitive stability for handlebodies and its generalization to compression bodies.

-Let $G$ be a higher rank semisimple Lie group without compact factors, $X$ the associated symmetric space, and $\Gamma$ a free group of $n$-generators.
-Then a notion of primitive stable representations into higher rank semisimple Lie groups can be defined by using either Kapovich-Leeb-Porti's \cite[Definition 7.14]{KLP} or Gu\'eritaud-Guichard-Kassel-Wienhard's \cite[Theorem 1.3]{GGKW}.
-Any of two results would give an equivalent definition.
-In this paper we will use the concept of Morse quasigeodesics in \cite{KLP}.
-We define a representation $\rho:\Gamma \rightarrow G$ to be \emph{primitive stable} if any bi-infinite geodesic in the Cayley graph of $\Gamma$ defined by a primitive element is mapped under the orbit map to a uniformly Morse quasigeodesic in $X$.
+Let $G$ be a higher rank semisimple Lie group without compact factors, $X$ the associated symmetric space, and $\Gamma$ a free group of rank $r$.
+The definition of primitive stable representation has been already mentioned by Gu\'eritaud-Guichard-Kassel-Wienhard in \cite[Remark 1.6(b)]{GGKW}.
+In the paper, in order to define primitive stable representation, we will use the concept of Morse quasigeodesic which is introduced by Kapovich, Leeb and Porti in \cite{KLP2}.
+A representation $\rho:\Gamma \rightarrow G$ is said to be \emph{primitive stable} if any bi-infinite geodesic in the Cayley graph of $\Gamma$ defined by a primitive element is mapped under the orbit map to a uniformly Morse quasigeodesic in $X$.
 Let $\mathcal{PS}(\Gamma,G)$ be the set of conjugacy classes of primitive stable representations.
-We study their stability and properness of the action of the outer automorphism group $Out(\Gamma)$ of $\Gamma$.
-Indeed, the openness of $\mathcal{PS}(\Gamma,G)$ directly follows from the stability of the Morse property in \cite[Section 7]{KLP}.
-Furthermore it easily follows from the argument of Minsky \cite{Minsky} that the action of $Out(\Gamma)$ on $\mathcal{PS}(\Gamma,G)$ is properly discontinuous.
+Then, the openness of $\mathcal{PS}(\Gamma,G)$ directly follows from the stability of the Morse property in \cite[Section 7]{KLP}.
+Furthermore it easily follows from the argument of Minsky \cite{Minsky} that the action of the outer automorphism $Out(\Gamma)$ of $\Gamma$ on $\mathcal{PS}(\Gamma,G)$ is properly discontinuous.
 Hence one easily has the following.